rmit-iPSE-2024-s2/a2_s3911598/a2_s3911598/a2_s3911598Catalog.docc/a2_s3911598Catalog.md

 ### ActivityModel - Fetching Random Activities

 The `ActivityModel` is responsible for fetching random activity suggestions from the **Bored API**.
 This allows users to receive random tasks or activities that they can engage in.

+## Unit Testing

+The project employs a **Unit Testing** strategy to ensure the reliability of core functionality.
+This approach emphasizes testing business logic and functionality rather than user interface (UI) elements.
+The primary focus is on testing critical features related to **Task** and **Mood** management.

+### Unit Testing Approach

+1. **Unit Testing**:
+   - All tests are strictly **unit tests** aimed at validating the underlying logic of core functionalities.
+   - The goal is to verify the correctness of important functions, such as task creation, deletion, filtering, and management of state within the app.

+2. **Mood Management Testing**:
+   - **Mood Storage**: Unit tests validate that mood records are stored correctly in the database.
+These tests guarantee that mood entries persist over time and can be retrieved later as needed.
+   - **Fetching Logic**: Tests also check that mood data is accurately retrieved based on specific conditions, such as filtering moods by date or fetching moods for a specific day.
+This ensures users can effectively track and view their mood history.

+3. **Daily Task Testing**:
+   - **Task Filtering**: Unit tests ensure that tasks are correctly categorized as "My Tasks" or "Shared Tasks."
+This verifies that tasks with collaborators are properly labeled and separated from personal tasks, ensuring accurate task representation for the user.
+   - **Task Storage and Deletion**: The ability to store and delete tasks in the model context is rigorously tested.
+These tests confirm that tasks are created without missing information and can be removed from the database when required.
+   - **Core Functionality**: Additional tests focus on verifying key functionalities, such as the completion of tasks through gestures, ensuring that these actions update the task’s state as expected.